 A confirmation message will make sure you mean this.

 Then you will be given the option to also delete the Business, Category, Vendor and Bank tables.
-If you select yes, the content of the tables will be deleted but new tables will be created from the content of the database you are importing, so the only lost information would be Businesses, Categories, Vendors or Banks that you have not done business with when using the old phone.
+If you select yes, the content of the tables will be deleted but new tables will be created from the content of the database you are importing, so the only lost information would be the Businesses, Categories, Vendors or Banks that you have not done business with when using the old phone.
 You can always add the missing information by hand later if you wish.
 You can also keep the tables and only new data will be added.
 Note that the Category table will always contain the default Schedule C categories even if you have not used them.

 Note that this transfers your records but not your pictures.

 If you have a lot of pictures, it may be easier to connect the phone to a PC via USB and use the PC to transfer the pictures rather than email.

 One common use is to keep track of important purchases such as househool equipment, tools or yard equipment that may have a warranty.
 You can take a picture of the receipt and indicate "warranty" in the Description field.
 If you ever have a problem with that item, just filter the database for "warranty" and all your purchases will show up, making it easy to find the receipt and determine if the item is still under warranty.